Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 - **Independence and trustfulness for the researchers**: to be trusted by public researchers, public indicators should be as much as possible independent from commercial resources, limitations and interests.
 Open source, open data and open access documentation are therefore required.

-## Existing Open Science indicators for research datasets and research software
+## Existing Open Science indicators for research datasets and software

 There are currently few examples of deployed Open Science monitors related to research data and software.
 How do they perform regarding the quality criteria presented in the previous section?

 ### OpenAire

-...
+OpenAire is an infrastructure dedicated to open science and mainly funded by EU Horizon 2020 programme.
+Among other tools its developped the Open Science Observatory which aims at a better understanding of the European open research landscape.
+If we focus on France this observatory references 396 Open Access datasets affiliated to an organization in the country and 16,863 Open Access datasets in the country's repositories.

 Such limited coverage leads to extremely biased and unreliable indicators, leading to counter-productive dashboards (for instance indicating incorrectly that only a handful of datasets is produced at the scale of a whole University during one year).
 Publishing aggregated dashboard on unreliable and non-representative data can lead to disengagement of the public for the tool, false interpretation, wrong public policy decisions and unability to assess public the application of Open Science policies.